Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Main

-To quantitatively assess these trends, we compare the experimental fidelities to numerical simulations that incorporate dephasing noise derived from fluctuations in the qubit resonance frequency measured under idling conditions (Extended Data Fig.~\ref{extend:simulations}).
-The simulations accurately reproduce the infidelity trends at slower gate speeds of 500~ns and 250~ns, consistent with the expected infidelity scaling \(1 - F \propto t_{\text{g}}^2\) for dephasing under quasi-static noise (see Methods for details).
+To quantitatively assess these trends, we compare the experimental fidelities to numerical simulations based on dephasing noise measured under idling conditions (Extended Data Fig.~\ref{extend:simulations}).
+As expected, the simulations accurately reproduce the infidelity trends at slower gate speeds (500~ns-250~ns), consistent with the expected infidelity scaling \(1 - F \propto t_{\text{g}}^2\) for dephasing under quasi-static noise (see Methods for details).
 However, at faster gate speeds, the experimental fidelities are lower than predicted.
-This deviation suggests that microwave-induced noise, absent during idling conditions and therefore not captured in the simulations, emerges at faster operation speeds and introduces additional decoherence.
-The resulting additional infidelity can be modeled by a moderate enhancement of the qubit noise level (Extended Data Fig.~\ref{extend:simulations}) due to MW signals required for the operations.
+This indicates that MW-induced noise from qubit operations, absent during idling and thus not included in the model, emerges at faster speeds and contributes to decoherence.
+The associated infidelity can be reproduced by modeling a moderate increase in the qubit noise level caused by the applied MW signals (Extended Data Fig.~\ref{extend:simulations}).